delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 Compilable Pascal units can be created that contain selected snippets.

-The new features of the program can be found in "What's New In CodeSnip 4" topic in the program's help file.
+Features new to CodeSnip 4 are listed in the "What's New In CodeSnip 4" topic in the program's help file.